Watch care for your LIV Watch

-- The most important feature is the gasket, a rubberized ring that forms a watertight seal where the crystal, case backing, and crown meet the watch case.
+There is not much to do here.
+The key elements are the gaskets, those rubberized rings that form a watertight seal where the crystal, case back, and crown meet the watch case.
 Chronographs have gaskets inside the chronograph pushers, too.

-- Always make sure the crown is pushed in completely and screwed down if you have a screw-down crown before going near water.
+- Always make sure the crown is pushed in entirely and screwed down if you have a screw-down crown before going near water.

-- Do not turn the crown or bezel while the watch is in or under water.
+- Do not turn the crown while the watch is in or under water.

 - If your watch has a bezel, twist the bezel while you run it under fresh water, so that salt doesn’t stick and corrode the metal.